Melina Kibbe: UNC

 In 2016, Kibbe accepted a leadership role at the University of North Carolina at Chapel Hill; chair of the Department of Surgery and the Zach D. Owens Distinguished Professor.
-Upon accepting her appointment, she became the 15th woman in the country to become chair of a department of surgery and the first female chair of the department at the University of Chapel Hill.
+Upon accepting her appointment, she became the 15th woman in the country to become chair of a department of surgery and the first female chair of the department at the University of North Carolina at Chapel Hill.
 She was subsequently elected a Member of the American Society for Clinical Investigation and to the National Academy of Medicine (NAM).
 Her election to the NAM was recognition of her "outstanding professional achievement and commitment to service."

 While at UNC, Kibbe continued to collaborate with Woodruff to study gender differences and help implement a new policy regarding sex bias and flaws in research at the National Institutes of Health (NIH).
 The new change dictated that every research grant submitted at the NIH must include sex as a variable.
-During the COVID-19 pandemic in North America, Kibbe released an editorial on the negative effect COVID-19 was having on manuscript submissions by women.

 In 2017, as the Colin G. Thomas Distinguished Professor, Kibbe was honored with the Dr. Rodman L. Sheen and Thomas G. Sheen Award by the American College of Surgeons for her advancements in the study and science of medicine.
 The following year, she was the recipient of an NIH R01 award from the National Heart, Lung, and Blood Institute for her project "A Novel Endovascular Approach to Remove Atherosclerotic Plaque Lesions in Situ."
 Two years later, Kibbe's work was recognized with the Presidential Citation from the Association of VA Surgeons for her "outstanding contributions made to further the well-being of veterans of the United States of America."
 She also won the American Medical Student Association's Women Leaders in Medicine Award and the Spring 2019 Clinical Scientist Award from the Department of Veterans Affairs.

 UVA

 In July 2021, Kibbe was named as the Dean of the University of Virginia School of Medicine.
-She succeeded David S. Wilkes, and officially started in this position in September of 2021.
+She officially began her tenure in September 2021, succeeding David S. Wilkes in the role.
+Under her leadership, the University of Virginia School of Medicine experienced significant growth in research, the clinical enterprise, and fundraising, with record-breaking years reported during her tenure.
+In recognition of her contributions, she was named to the Virginia Business 2023 Women in Leadership list.

+In 2024, Kibbe was nominated to serve as Secretary of the American Surgical Association, the oldest surgical organization in the United States, which includes many of the nation’s and the world’s leading surgeons among its members.
+In 2025, she received the Professional Achievement Award from the Alumni Board of the University of Chicago in recognition of her leadership and contributions to academic medicine.

+UT Health Science Center at Houston

+In July 2025, Kibbe stepped down as Dean of UVA after it was announced she was the sole candidate for the president of the University of Texas Health Science Center at Houston.
+She began her tenure at UTHealth on September 9, 2025.